A Civic Commemoration Project

 Belmar History + Art (BH+A)

-Santa Monica Cultural Affairs has embarked on a collaborative project to commemorate the history of the African American residents and business owners of the Belmar neighborhood, which was formerly situated in what is now the Civic Center campus.
-A team has been gathered to develop art and interpretive elements and an educational program centered at the new Civic Center Multipurpose Field, which is set to open in summer 2020.
+Santa Monica Cultural Affairs has embarked on a collaborative project to commemorate the history of the African American residents and business owners of the Belmar neighborhood, which was formerly situated in the current Civic Center campus.
+A team has been gathered to develop art and interpretive elements and an educational program centered at the new Civic Center Multipurpose Field, now called Historic Belmar Park.

 Events & Programs

 RE/GENERATION is a series of events for the community.
 We invite you to participate and contribute to this project.